One-shot Multiple Access Channel Simulation: One-shot Measurement Compression

 where $(a)$ follows from steps $2$ and $3$ of the protocol above defining $\cO_j$; $(b)$ follows from the equation \eqref{eq:convex_split-main} and the monotonicity of the total variation distance.
 Hence, from equation~\eqref{eq:QC_achievable} we get that:

 To finish the protocol, the decoder of the CS-QC MAC simulation achievability protocol use these states $\tilde \varphi_j^{\bar U_j}$ to generate $Y \sim p_{Y|\bar U_1,\bar U_2}$.
 Note that the quantum operation $\cO_j =\cD_{j,\mathrm{meas. comp.}} \circ \cE_{j,\mathrm{meas. comp.}}$ is the encoder-decoder operation for each sender, before the final decoding of $U_1,U_2$ to obtain the desired output $Y$. \end{enumerate} \begin{remark} We note that the encoding above is essentially the same as that of \cite[Theorem~1]{Anshu_compression}.
 The only difference is that the aforementioned reference proves the achievability for one-shot measurement compression with feedback using a different definition of the smoothed $\max$-mutual information than our Definition~\ref{def:smooth_Imax_quantum}.
 If we employ the achievability of \cite[Theorem~1]{Anshu_compression} with the definition of $I_{\max}^{\epsilon}$ considered therein, we get different slack factors.
-A direct comparison of the different definitions of smoothed $\max$-mutual information (including our Definition~\ref{def:smooth_Imax_quantum}) can be found in \cite{Ciganovic}. \end{remark}
+A direct comparison of the different definitions of smoothed $\max$-mutual information (including our Definition~\ref{def:smooth_Imax_quantum}) can be found in \cite{Ciganovic}. \end{remark} \begin{IEEEbiographynophoto}{Aditya Nema} the Ph.D. degree from STCS, Tata Institute of Fundamental Research in Mumbai, India 2020.
+Currently, he is an Assistant Professor in the department of Electrical Engineering at IIT Gandhinagar, India.
+His prior appointments include a postdoc position from 2023-2025 in the Institute of Quantum Information group at RWTH Aachen University, Germany succeeding a Specially Appointed Assistant Professor in the Department of Mathematical Informatics at Nagoya University, Japan, from 2021-2023.
+His research interests include topics in information and communication theory, mathematical analysis, theoretical computer science, and quantum information science. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Sreejith Sreekumar} received the Ph.D. degree in Electrical engineering from Imperial College London in 2019.
+Currently, he is a CNRS researcher at the Laboratoire Des Signaux Et Syst\'emes, CentraleSup\'elec, University Paris-Saclay.
+Prior to this, he was a Post-Doctoral Associate with the Institute for Quantum Information, RWTH Aachen University, Germany, and the School of Electrical and Computer Engineering, Cornell University, Ithaca.
+His research interests include topics in information and communication theory, mathematical statistics, theoretical machine learning, and quantum information science. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Mario Berta (Associate Member, IEEE)} received the Ph.D. degree in theoretical physics from ETH Zurich in 2013.
+He is currently a Professor in physics ¨ with the Institute for Quantum Information, RWTH Aachen University; and a Visiting Reader with the Department of Computing, Imperial College London.
+Previously, he was a Senior Research Scientist with the Amazon Web Services Center for Quantum Computing and a Post-Doctoral Researcher with the Institute for Quantum Information and Matter Caltech.
+His research interests include mathematical questions in quantum information science, focusing on quantum communication theory, theoretical quantum cryptography, and the theory of quantum algorithms. \end{IEEEbiographynophoto}